zx85/solar-display-micropython/README.md

 The button on Pin 36 is the hard reset button - hold it for 3 seconds and it clears the credentials and restarts at the captive portal.

 Finally, the reset button does a normal reset on the ESP32, in case it's got stuck or something.

+## 3D printed case

+In the docs/Case design folder you can find 3MF and STL files for the case design.
+The PCBs are intended to click into the rear section, and the display clicks into the front.